DebeshJha/2020-MediaEval-Medico-polyp-segmentation/submission/README.md

 This repository aims to provide a skeleton for preparing your submission to the [Medico automatic polyp segmentation challenge](https://multimediaeval.github.io/editions/2020/tasks/medico/).

-We thank you for participating in the "Medico automatic polyp segmentation challenge" and wish you the best of luck.

 ## How to Participate

 We offer two tasks, 1.
 Polyp Segmentation task (required), and 2.
 Alogorithm efficiency task (required).